AndreasFaust/react-sled/README.md

 // Case 2: You want to extend the default preset.
 //  – Because of goto={1} the Control has dot-functionality.
-//  – The default preset 'dot' is explicitly called and extended with addidional style.
+//  – The default preset 'dot' is explicitly called and extended with additional style.
 <Control
   goto={1}
   preset='dot'